 View Central Auditory Processing Disorder page for more information.

-Medicare: Patients with an Enhanced Primary Care Plan, or a referral from an Ear, Nose and Throat (ENT) Specialist can receive Medicare rebates by submitting their receipt to Medicare.
+Medicare: NO rebate unless patient has an Enhanced Primary Care Plan referral from their GP OR a referral from an Ear, Nose and Throat (ENT) Specialist or Neurologist.
+You must submit the receipt to Medicare to receive your rebate.

-HiCaps is not available for audiology.
-TA tax invoice with the clinician’s provider number will be provided to claim on your health fund.
+Health Fund: HiCaps is not available for audiology, thus check with your health fund to see if hearing test is covered under your policy.
+Receipt with the clinician’s provider number will be provided to claim on your health fund.